paulmillr/encrypted-dns/README.md

 ## Contributing a new profile

-Profiles are basically text files.
+Profiles are generated from easily editable `.json` files.
+Check out `providers` directory to add or edit a new profile.

 Copy an existing one and change its UUID, make sure you update README with new profile's info.

 In addition to generating online, there are many other ways to generate a random UUID: